aarani/TeleDotNet/README.md

 #### I get a xxxMigrationException or a MIGRATE_X error!

-TLSharp library should automatically handle these errors.
+TeleDotNet library should automatically handle these errors.
 If you see such errors, please open a new Github issue with the details (include a stacktrace, etc.).

 #### I get an exception: System.IO.EndOfStreamException: Unable to read beyond the end of the stream.
 All test methos except that AuthenticationWorks and TestConnection return same error.
 I did every thing including setting api id and hash, and setting server address.-

 You should create a Telegram session.
 See [configuration guide](#sending-messages-set-up)

 #### Why do I get a FloodException/FLOOD_WAIT error?
-It's likely [Telegram restrictions](https://core.telegram.org/api/errors#420-flood), or a bug in TLSharp (if you feel it's the latter, please open a Github issue).
+It's likely [Telegram restrictions](https://core.telegram.org/api/errors#420-flood), or a bug in TeleDotNet (if you feel it's the latter, please open a Github issue).
 You can know the time to wait by accessing the FloodException::TimeToWait property.

-#### Why does TLSharp lacks feature XXXX?
+#### Why does TeleDotNet lacks feature XXXX?

-TLSharp only covers basic functionality of the Telegram protocol, you can be a contributor or a sponsor to speed-up developemnt of any more new features.
+TeleDotNet only covers basic functionality of the Telegram protocol, you can be a contributor or a sponsor to speed-up developemnt of any more new features.

-#### Where else to ask for help?
-If you think you have found a bug in TLSharp, create a github issue.
-But if you just have questions about how to use TLSharp, use our gitter channel (https://gitter.im/TLSharp/Lobby) or our Telegram channel (https://t.me/joinchat/AgtDiBEqG1i-qPqttNFLbA).

 **Attach following information**: